-The salts that are formed in the scrubber and concentrated in the evaporator are transferred to the Salt Handling system, which comprises a filter, an ion exchange system and Salt Dryer.
-The concentrated salt solution is filtered to remove any trace particulates that may pass through the Pyrolyzer and Reformer filters.
+The salts that are formed in the scrubber and concentrated in the evaporator are transferred to the salt handling system, which comprises a filter, an ion exchange system and to one of two salt dryer systems, a steam heated rotary drum and a spray dryer.
+The concentrated salt solution is filtered to remove any trace particulates that may pass through the pyrolyzer and reformer filters.
 Any trace radioactive species are removed from the scrubber solution by a high-efficiency, metals selective ion exchange medium.
-The Salt Dryer dries the purified salt solution to form a salt cake suitable for direct disposal at a licensed landfill.
+The salt dryer dries the purified salt solution to form a salt cake suitable for direct disposal.
 The dry salt is very low in activity.